Impetigo: Diagnosis

 Impetigo is usually diagnosed based on its appearance.
-It generally appears as honey-colored scabs formed from dried serum and is often found on the arms, legs, or face.
+It generally appears as honey-colored scabs formed from dried sebum and is often found on the arms, legs, or face.
 If a visual diagnosis is unclear a culture may be done to test for resistant bacteria.

 Differential diagnosis

 Other conditions that can result in symptoms similar to the common form include contact dermatitis, herpes simplex virus, discoid lupus, and scabies.

 Other conditions that can result in symptoms similar to the blistering form include other bullous skin diseases, burns, and necrotizing fasciitis.

 Prevention

 To prevent the spread of impetigo the skin and any open wounds should be kept clean and covered.
 Care should be taken to keep fluids from an infected person away from the skin of a non-infected person.
 Washing hands, linens, and affected areas will lower the likelihood of contact with infected fluids.
 Scratching can spread the sores; keeping nails short will reduce the chances of spreading.
 Infected people should avoid contact with others and eliminate sharing of clothing or linens.
 Children with impetigo can return to school 24 hours after starting antibiotic therapy as long as their draining lesions are covered.